Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Abstract

 \section{Abstract}

-Group convolutions and cross-correlations, which are equivariant to the actions of group elements, are commonly used in mathematics to analyze or take advantage of symmetries inherent in a given problem setting.
+Group convolutions and cross-correlations, which are equivariant to the actions of group elements, are commonly used to analyze or take advantage of symmetries inherent in a given problem setting.
 Here, we provide efficient quantum algorithms for performing linear group convolutions and cross-correlations on data stored as quantum states.
-Runtimes for our algorithms are logarithmic in the dimension of the group thus offering an exponential speedup compared to classical algorithms when input data is provided as a quantum state and linear operations are well conditioned.
+Runtimes for our algorithms are poly-logarithmic in the dimension of the group and the desired error of the operation.
 Motivated by the rich literature on quantum algorithms for solving algebraic problems, our theoretical framework opens a path for quantizing many algorithms in machine learning and numerical methods that employ group operations.